mruano29/foursquare/README.md

 npm install

 run 'webpack' to generate the build.
-The build is bundle.js file.
-This file is loaded by the index.html file.
+The build folder contains an index.html and a bundle.js.

-To run localy execute 'webpack-dev-server' and the app is served in your http://localhost:8080/src/
+To run localy execute 'webpack-dev-server' and the app is served in your http://localhost:8080/src/ The build is in http://localhost:8080/build/

 ## Core libraries